Marginal Cost: How to Calculate, Formula & Examples

 Marginal cost refers to the additional cost to produce each additional unit.
 For example, it may cost $10 to make 10 cups of Coffee.
 To make another would cost $0.80.
 Therefore, that is the marginal cost – the additional cost to produce one extra unit of output.

-Marginal cost comes from the cost of production.
-This includes both fixed and variable costs.
-In the case of fixed costs, these are only calculated in marginal cost if these are required to expand production.
-Variable costs by contrast are always included in marginal cost.
+It comes from the cost of production and includes both fixed and variable costs.
+In the case of fixed costs, these are only calculated if these are required to expand production.
+Variable costs by contrast are always included.

 As we can see from the chart below, marginal costs are made up of both fixed and variable costs.
-So variable costs often increase alongside marginal costs, but are not the only component.
+So variable costs often increase in tandem, but are not the only component.
 Fixed costs can also contribute.
 For instance, a business may need to buy a new machine which costs $500,000.
 This is a one off cost, but is required to produce more goods and is therefore calculated within the marginal cost at a certain point.

 The Importance of Marginal Cost